westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can Traffic Violations And Infractions Be Expunged Or Sealed In West Virginia?

 Criminal traffic offenses such as felony traffic violations and traffic misdemeanors may be expunged or sealed in West Virginia, according to the West Virginia Expungement Statutes.
-To expunge or seal a record is to restrict access to the records such that they will no longer be visible to members of the public.
+To expunge or seal a record is to restrict access to the records such that they are typically no longer visible to members of the public.

 • Records of non-convictions or dismissed charges